sodascience/osmenrich/README.md

 project: `develop` and `master`.
 The `master` branch is used only for the official releases of the project, while the `develop` branch is used to integrate the new features developed.
-Finally, `feature` branches are used to develop new features or additions to the project that will be `rebased and squash` in the `develop` branch.
+Finally, `feature` branches are used to develop new features or additions to the project that will be `rebased and squashed` in the `develop` branch.

 The workflow to contribute with Gitflow becomes: